5 Analysis of Variance (ANOVA) and Moderation

 The first assumption is that the groups can be regarded as independent samples.
 As in an independent-samples t test, it must be possible in principle to draw a separate sample for each group in the analysis.
 Because this is a matter of principle instead of how we actually draw the sample, we have to argue that the assumption is reasonable.
 We cannot check the assumption against the data.

 Here is an example of an argument that we can make.
 In an experiment, we usually draw one sample of participants and, as a next step, we assign participants randomly to one of the experimental conditions.
 We could have easily drawn a separate sample for each experimental group.
-For example, we first draw a participant for the first condition: seeing George Clooney endorsing the fundraising campaign.
-Next, we draw a participant for the second condition, e.g., Angelina Jolie.
-The two draws are independent: whomever we have drawn for the Clooney condition is irrelevant to whom we draw for the Jolie condition.
+For example, we first draw a participant for the first condition: seeing an autonomy supportive campaign.
+Next, we draw a participant for the second condition, e.g., the controlling campaign.
+The two draws are independent: whomever we have drawn for the autonomy supportive condition is irrelevant to whom we draw for the controlling condition.
 Therefore, draws are independent and the samples can be regarded as independent.

 Situations where samples cannot be regarded as independent are the same as in the case of dependent/paired-samples t tests (see Section 2.3.6).
 For example, samples of first and second observations in a repeated measurement design should not be regarded as independent samples.
 Some analysis of variance models can handle repeated measurements but we do not discuss them here.